TKTINC/true_asset_alluse/docs/WS6_User_Interface/WS6_Implementation_Details.md

 ## Overview

 WS6 (User Interface & API Layer) is the user-facing workstream that provides a comprehensive interface for interacting with the True-Asset-ALLUSE system.
-It includes the API gateway, web dashboard, trading interface, reporting tools, and mobile features.
+It includes the API gateway, web dashboard, wealth monitoring interface, reporting tools, and mobile features.

 ## Architecture